meatclub/projects/Bacon.md

 Divide the 5 lb. pork bellies into 4 equal parts.

-This will help the smoking go more quickly, and will make it easier to slice your Bacon.
+If you have a meat slicer, you can skip this step.
+If you don't have a meat slicer, it's easier to divide up the bacon before smoking, so that it's easier to slice the bacon using your knife after the smoke.
+Otherwise, it's difficult to cut the entire width of the slab accurately with a knife

 ### Smokie the Pig

-Place the pork bellies in a smoker set to a temperature of 170°F / 76°C, until the bellies reach an internal temperature of 145°F / 62°C, which should take around 4 hours.
+Place the pork bellies in a smoker set to a temperature of 170°F / 76°C, until the bellies reach an internal temperature of 145°F / 62°C, which should take between 4 to 6 hours.

 Apple wood is the smoking wood of choice for this style of Bacon, because it adds a light, fruity layer of smoke.
 You can also use the wood from other fruit trees such as cherry or pear.